-DEPARTMENT OF ENGLISH
+D EPARTMENT OF ENGLISH

-Student's Name: Date:
+Student's Name: .
+Date:

-AREAS OF CONCENTRATION FACULTY MEMBERS
+AREAS OF CONCENTRATION FACU JLTY MEMBERS

-(1) Field #1 (60-80 works) Professor
+(1) Field #1 (60-80 works) 1

-(2) Field #2 (40-50 works) Professor
+(2) Field #2 (40-50 works) /

-(3) Field #3 (40-50 works) Professor
+(3) /

+Exam Chair's signatu re:

+Faculty Committee Member's Signatu ire

+Faculty Committee Member's Signatu

-Exam Chair's signature: List the month and year in which you plan to take y
+List the month and year in which you ı plan to take your oral exam: Month Year

 DESCRIPTION/JUSTIFICATION:

-form a 3-page narrative justification that describe program of studies and coordinates their relation the faculty member who has tentatively agreed to single-spaced, with 1-inch margins, and 11- or 12 Please also attach your Field #1 reading list of 6 above and have your exam chair sign.
-Then attach to this es the three areas of concentration as a coherent aship to a tentative dissertation topic.
-If possible, name of direct the dissertation.
-This justification should be point font.
-The 3 pages do not include the bibliography.
-0-80 titles.
-Signed petition form, justification, and he Grad Director and Assistant by the Friday of week 7.
+Please list your exam committee areas members sign this form.
+Then attached hree areas of concentration as a cohe tentative dissertation topic.
+If possiblirect the dissertation.
+This justification in the dissertation in the dissertation in the dissertation.
+The signes are also not included in one pdf document to the Giveek 7. to this form a 3-page narrative rent program of studies and oble, name the faculty member on should be single-spaced, volude the bibliography.
+Pleased petition form, justification, ve justification that describes the coordinates their relationship to who has tentatively agreed to with 1-inch margins, and 11- or also attach your Field #1 and reading list should be

-Graduate Committee Decision: A Graduate Director's signature: approved Returned for revisions Meeting Date:
+Graduate Committee Decision: ApprovedRe turned for revisions

+Graduate Director's Signature Meeting Date:

-If the petition is not approved at this time, the gr Graduate Committee with revision suggestions. aduate student will receive a written report from
+f the petition is not approved at this the Graduate Committee with revision ll receive a written report from

-QUA LIFYING EXAM I COMPLET ION
+QUALIFYING E XAM I COMPLETION

 This is to certify that SID #

-has completed and passed Qualifyir ng Exam I.
+has completed and passed Qu ualifying Exam I.

 Examining Committee:

 Date of Exam:

+-

-Program Graduate Advisor (DGS) Date
+Program Graduate Advisor (1 DGS) Date

-DISSERTATION PROSPECTUS S IGNATURE PAGE I have read and approved the dissertation prospectus of : (Professor's name and signature), Dissertation Chair Date (Professor's name and signature), Dissertation Member Date (Professor's name and signature), Dissertation Member Date
+DISSERTATION PROSPECTUS S IGNATURE PAGE I have read and approved the dissertation prospectus of : (Professor's name and signature), Dissertation Chair Date ( Professor's name and signature ), Dissertation Member Date Date